citoplasme/FeatureExtraction4ExoplanetDetection/README.md

 ### Folder structure:

 * /data
-  * All data files -- not available on Github due to size limitations.
+  * All data files -- Due to size limitations, some files were compressed.
 * /metrics
   * Results from statistical tests applied to base data, as well as some performance metrics.
 * /src